“[…] in the dramatic Toccata, Bougt impressed with great dexterity, quick shifts and sharp emotional flings.” – Uppsala Nya Tidning –

-Swedish guitarist and theorbist Jonatan Bougt is currently studying for his Master’s degree in Historical Performance at the Royal College of Music as a Musicians’ Company Scholar.
-Having recently graduated from the Bachelor of Music course with a First Class Honours degree, he is the winner of the RCM Guitar Competition 2017.
+Swedish guitarist and theorbo player Jonatan Bougt is a recent graduate from the Master of Historical Performance at the Royal College of Music (RCM), London where he studied with Jakob Lindberg as an RCM Scholar supported by the Musician’s Company Lambert Studentship.
+He also holds a First Class Bachelor of Music (Honours) from the RCM having studied for Carlos Bonell and Chris Stell.
+Jonatan is the first prize winner of the RCM Guitar Prize 2017 and the RCM Historical Performance Competition 2019, having received The Century Fund Prize and The Richard III Prize.
+In the past year, Jonatan has been selected to the young artist schemes Britten Pears Young Artist Programme and the BREMF Live!
+2018/19.
 Other noteworthy awards include the 1st Prize in the Jörgen Rörby Competition (2014) of the Swedish Guitar & Lute Society and the 1st Prize in the Young Talents Competition of Uppsala International Guitar Festival (2013).

 Musicians’ Company Award: RCM Lambert Scholarship 2017